 If a vaccine is available, we can administer it to all healthcare workers in just three days… We have sufficient equipment and cold storage space, we are geared up.
 We won’t let Delhi falter- Seth stressed.

-On their part, experts said that Delhi has sufficient infrastructure and equipment to cover its entire population effectively.
+Experts said that Delhi has sufficient infrastructure and equipment to cover its entire population effectively.

 Dr. Ajit Jain, the nodal officer for COVID-19 at Rajiv Gandhi Super Specialty hospital, said, “Being the national capital, it has got the equipment and capacity.
 All we need is trained manpower to carry out the immunization programme effectively.”